 A receiver is appointed in bankruptcy proceedings, while an administrator is appointed in PKPU proceedings.
-A liquidator will be appointed in D&L proceedings.
+A liquidator will be appointed in D&L Proceedings.

-The person appointed as a receiver or administrator is either a licensed lawyer or licensed public accountant who has taken a special course, passed the examination and been registered with the Ministry of Law and Human Rights (Restructuring/Insolvency Professional).
+The person that can be appointed as a receiver or administrator is either a licensed lawyer or licensed public accountant who has taken a special course, passed the examination and been registered with the Ministry of Law and Human Rights (Restructuring/Insolvency Professional).